silv3rr/pywho/README.md

 Only latest glftpd version 2.12+ is supported (other versions untested)

-Pick one of these 3 setup methods
+Pick one of these 3 setup methods: binaries, apt or venv.

 ## apt